mrwatson-de/fmworkmate.github.io/the-history-of-mrwatsons-tools.md

 …and then came [fmTouchBar], an app to experiment with the TouchBar functions.

-Time and UX never meant it never quite caught on and remained experimental.
+Time and UX meant it never quite caught on and remained experimental.

 {: .clear}